Also by Brian L. Plescher: The Directed Author — Available June 12 →

 Woundwise

-Dissolution, Abjective Ecology, Subversive Becoming.
+Dissolution, Abjective Ecology, and Subversive Becoming

 Getting Started with Woundwise